Symposium on Integrating AI and Data Science into School Education Across Disciplines

 We thank the Deutsche Telekom Stiftung as the main sponsor of this symposium.

-Further sponsors are the Institute of Mathematics at the Paris Lodron University Salzburg and the Federal State Salzburg (Nr.
-F2400744-KOV).
+Further sponsors are the Institute of Mathematics at Paris Lodron University Salzburg, the Federal State Salzburg (Nr.
+F2400744-KOV), the City of Salzburg, Österreichische Statistische Gesellschaft, and Industriellenvereinigung Salzburg.